Caring for aging relatives

 A conversation about wishes

-Open communication is essential to helping aging relatives with their finances.
+Open communication is essential to helping aging relatives with their finances and other sensitive topics.
 Parents and adult children are often reluctant to have these conversations.
 Often, older people may feel concerned about losing control or their privacy.
 It’s important to approach these conversations with sensitivity and patience.

 Here are a few tips to keep in mind:

 - Stay calm and address the topics in a non-threatening way.
-You may have to start the conversation a couple times before your loved one is ready to open up.
+You may have to start the conversation a few times before your loved one is ready to open up.

-- Choose a family member or person outside the family who has a good relationship with your relative and will be able to approach the conversation with compassion.
+- You could choose a family member or person outside the family who has a good relationship with your relative and will be able to approach the conversation with compassion.

 - Consider engaging an elder-care lawyer to help with planning and framing the conversation.